Oscarmour75/Kriging-app/README.md

 #### No optimisation method

-If you chose **None** in Optimisation method, the model will be fitted with the range and the standard Variance all along the fitting (NB : the Std has no impact on the result which is a problem being fixed in the *Kriging* function.
+If you chose **None** in Optimisation method, the model will be fitted with the range and the standard Variance that you give all along the fitting (NB : the Std has no impact on the result which is a problem being fixed in the *Kriging* function).

 In One dimension here, the correlation terms in the GP are given by the formula :